LGSInnovations/Edison-Ethernet/README.md

 Currently, there are two common Linux distros used on the Intel Edison: Yocto Linux and Ubilinux.
 The Edison Ethernet project has support for both and is created from forking those distros.

+## Distro Support ##

+We currently support a Debian based distro, based on Ubilinux, and the Yocto distro.
+Both are built with the Yocto 3.10 kernel, bitbaked with driver support for the LAN9512/SMSC95xx USB-to-Ethernet chip.

+### Ubilinux/Debian ###

+Popular for its familiar package manager (`apt-get`), this build has support for the Edison Ethernet block as well as support for MAC spoofing using a tool called [macchanger](https://github.com/alobbs/macchanger).

+### Yocto ###

+This Linux distro is great for lightweight projects as it has a rootfs size of about 500MB.
+Although it has support for the Edison Ethernet block, it does not currently have easy support for MAC spoofing through macchanger.

 ## Contributing to this Project ##

 We use Git Submodules in our repo, if you've never used that tool before, make sure to read about it [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).